anhdaroo/pingpong/README.md

 # pingpong
-This project is my initial run at integrating html, css, and javascript to make an interactive ping pong scorekeeper
+This project integrates html, css, and javascript to make an interactive ping pong scorekeeper